 The four realms of faculty responsibility that are applicable for members of the department are: (1) teaching and mentoring students, (2) discovery of knowledge through discipline-guided inquiry, (3) extension and engagement with constituencies outside the university, and (4) service in professional societies and within the university itself.
-The assignment of percentages of effort for each responsibility will be made by the Department Head when a new faculty member is hired and outlined in a Statement of Mutual Expectations signed by the Department Head and faculty member.
+The assignment of percentages of effort for each responsibility will be made by the Department Head when a new faculty member is hired and outlined in a Statement of Faculty Responsibility signed by the Department Head and faculty member.
 The assignment percentages will be reviewed annually and adjusted if deemed necessary.

 3. General Standards